I think most online business owners would agree with me when I say:

-Last year, I helped ClickMinded leverage free trials of their course to create a funnel that generates sales on autopilot.
+Last year, I helped ClickMinded, an SEO training course, leverage free trials of their course to create a funnel that generates sales on autopilot.

 By taking a few actions, I was able to increase their number of new weekly email subscribers by 46% and drive numerous recurring monthly sales without them needing to lift a finger.

 The free trial funnel worked out so well for ClickMinded that they still use this exact version today.

 This post will show you EXACTLY how to set up your own automated free trial funnel.

 What is an automated marketing funnel and why does it matter?

 Marketing funnels define the stages a person needs to go through to go from stranger to customer.
 Moreover, it includes the steps that person takes on each of those stages to move on to the next one.